 Maritime & Shipping

+Shipping is historically one of the most successful industries in Cyprus.
+The vibrant and resilient sector is the longest-serving generator of foreign direct investment and is primed for further growth.
 Cyprus has the third largest merchant fleet in Europe and the 11th largest in the world, the country is also the EU’s largest third-party shipmanagement centre and amongst the top three in the world.
-With a sovereign flag of excellent quality, the country has become a preferred base for global shipping operations and of the more than 200 shipping-related companies present in Cyprus today some are the largest of their kind in the world.
+With a sovereign flag of excellent quality, the country has become a preferred base for global shipping operations and of the more than 250 shipping-related companies present in Cyprus today some are the largest of their kind in the world.
 For a small island nation, the figures are impressive with more than 5% of the world’s fleet controlled from Cyprus and more than 20% of the world’s third-party shipmanagement activity is managed by companies based in Cyprus.
+With a maritime history spanning thousands of years, today shipping stands as one of the most significant and financially strong pillars of the Cyprus economy.

 A seafaring nation since antiquity, Cyprus began building its modern shipping industry in the early 1960s when it established its shipping registry and introduced legislation providing ship managers and owners with a competitive tax environment.
 Among the country’s other evident advantages are its strategic location at the crossroads of maritime transport lines between East and West, its proximity to the Suez Canal, low operating costs, a highly educated, multilingual workforce and its sophisticated professional services industry.

 The formidable Cyprus shipping industry has flourished without any state investment, although it enjoys strong state support.
 Cyprus’ two dynamic shipping associations – the Cyprus Shipping Chamber (CSC) and the Cyprus Union of Shipowners (CUS) – work closely with the state to constantly upgrade the maritime administration and to build up its competitive offering.
 The creation of a new and independent Shipping Deputy Ministry in 2018 made the sector even more efficient, autonomous, and business focused.
 The timing of the launch allowed Cyprus to capitalise on new opportunities for the sector from a developing natural gas sector and Brexit.
-These factors coupled with the country’s competitive tax incentives, led to the relocation of a number of shipping companies to Limassol, the country’s maritime capital.

-Limassol has undergone a major transformation in recent years.
+Limassol, the country’s maritime capital, has undergone a major transformation in recent years.
 Bustling cafes and restaurants fill its revamped historic old town while its long coastal road is now flanked by cycle paths, pedestrian walkways, and prestigious, high-rise residential developments.
 Foreign shipmanagement executives enjoy the renowned holiday country’s pleasant lifestyle and its safe and family-friendly environment, with the added bonus of tax incentives for high-earning expats.

-Advantageous Tonnage Tax
+Competitive Tonnage Tax

 A major driver of the shipping sector’s success was put in place in 2010 when, after more than 10 years of negotiations with Brussels, Cyprus secured an agreement for an upgraded and competitive EU-approved tonnage tax (TT) system.
 In 2020, this agreement was reapproved by the EU, and unanimously approved by the House plenum, ensuring the stability of the tax framework until 2030 and maintaining Cyprus’ prominent position in the shipping arena both on a European and international level.

 The main benefit of the TT regime is the certainty it provides companies on their annual tax obligations, enabling them to do their business planning accordingly.
 The system has attracted scores of companies over the years, with the number tripling in the past decade.
 In 2012, there were 97 companies enrolled in the TT system, which rose to 275 in 2021.
+Currently, the number of shipping companies that are part of the TT system exceeds 350.
 While other jurisdictions might have less expensive TT regimes, Cyprus’ incorporates all three types of maritime activities – ship owning, shipmanagement and chartering, making it unique in the EU where other jurisdictions might specialise in just one or two of these areas.
-Additionally, green incentives are being offered to companies to reward vessels that demonstrate effective emissions reductions.
-As of 2021, annual TT is reduced by up to 30% for each vessel that demonstrates proactive measures to reduce its environmental impact, ensuring ship owners are rewarded for sustainable shipping efforts.

 Opportunities and Challenges

-The last few years have seen opportunities arise for Cyprus shipping in the wake of Brexit and natural gas exploration in the Eastern Mediterranean, however, the biggest trends that are already impacting the sector are rapid tech development, environmental challenges, dealing with decarbonisation and finding alternative fuel options to power global shipping in the future.
+However, the biggest trends that are already impacting the sector are rapid tech development, environmental challenges, dealing with decarbonisation and finding alternative fuel options to power global shipping in the future.
 Ship owners are also facing a predicament of whether to buy ships at this point, when in less than 10 years the tech and other spec requirements could be completely different – making it a costly and perhaps redundant investment.

 The next five years will be most exciting in terms of satellite communication developments and disruptive tech being introduced to improve safety and efficiency in the industry.
 Much of core tech being used by shipping companies will be replaced by new smart tech, such as smart weather foresight, smart performance analytics and report alarms.
 Digitalisation is key to staying competitive, but industry experts say tech and AI will not replace humans anytime soon.